 Dr. Nivorozhkin is an entrepreneur and a team builder in the life sciences’ arena with vast experience and a track record in early technology transfer and development.
 He was a co-founding member of Boston BioCom, LLC, a biopharma company funded by a seed investment from Pfizer.
 Dr. Nivorozhkin gained substantial experience in the commercial aspects of drug discovery and development at Epix Medical and Inotek Pharmaceuticals, where he served as the Head of Medicinal Chemistry.
 He served as a Senior Program Manager at the Center for Integration of Medicine and Innovative Technologies (CIMIT) at Massachusetts General Hospital, and also at a consortium of Harvard Medical School-affiliated hospitals, Boston University, Draper Laboratory and MIT aimed at developing new medical devices; and as a Scientific Programs Officer at Sheldon and Miriam Adelson Medical Research Foundation.
 He is a co-inventor of several drug candidates that have advanced to clinical trials and late pre-clinical studies in the United States.
 He has co-authored over 60 scientific publications in different areas of chemistry, chemical biology, and material sciences, and he holds more than 20 patents.

 Dr. Nivorozhkin earned a Ph.D. in Physical Organic Chemistry from Rostov University in Russia.
-He conducted his postdoctoral research at University Paris-Sud, France, and at the Department of Chemistry and Chemical Biology, Harvard University.
+He conducted his postdoctoral research at University Paris-Sud, France, and in the Department of Chemistry and Chemical Biology at Harvard University.

 Benjamin Rivnay, Ph.D., Head of Formulation